+971 56 978 6395 info@brandingblitz.com

 The base card stock affects Spot UV appearance, adhesion, and overall card premium feel.
 Choosing the right pairing elevates the Spot UV effect.

-Soft touch laminated cards at 400 to 450gsm provide the premium base for Spot UV.
-The soft touch velvet texture creates a distinctive tactile backdrop; the Spot UV gloss against the soft touch surface delivers the sharpest contrast possible in flat card printing.
-Soft touch plus Spot UV is a flagship specification that reads as senior executive premium.
+Soft touch laminated cards at 400 to 450gsm provide premium base for Spot UV.
+The soft touch velvet texture creates a distinctive tactile backdrop; the Spot UV gloss against soft touch surface delivers sharpest contrast possible in flat card printing.
+Soft touch plus Spot UV is a flagship specification that read as senior executive premium.

 Metallic foil laminated cards with Spot UV create complex layered reflective effects.
 The foil laminate catches light across the whole card; the Spot UV adds selective gloss concentration on the designated areas.
 This premium tier is expensive per piece but delivers distinctive results that other finishes cannot replicate.